Position

 How much does a Athletic Trainer make?

 Athletic trainers play a vital role in helping athletes and others stay healthy and active.
-They work with sports teams, schools, and other organizations.
-Their job is to prevent injuries, treat injuries, and help people recover.
-The average yearly salary for an athletic trainer is $61,297.
-This means that most athletic trainers earn between $39,650 and $100,000 each year.
+They work with sports teams, schools, and clinics.
+Their job involves preventing injuries and treating them when they happen.
+The average yearly salary for an athletic trainer is around $61,657.
+This means most athletic trainers earn between this amount and more each year.

 View Athletic Trainer jobs nearby